Update: LEED v5 was ratified by members of the U.S. Green Building Council (USGBC) on March 28, 2025.

-Here are the top three ways LEED v5 will impact waste management.
+We have identified the top three ways LEED v5 will impact waste management.
 Read on to get actionable tips to help you align your waste strategy with LEED standards.
 If you have questions about these updates, our waste experts are here to help.

-Top 3 LEED Updates With Actionable Tips
+Top 3 Ways LEED v5 Will Impact Waste Management, With Actionable Tips

 1) Lower Barrier to Entry for Waste